 - Are there clicking sounds when opening or closing the mouth?

-- Is there clenching or grinding the teeth during the day or during sleep?
+- Is there clenching or grinding of the teeth during the day or during sleep?

 Stress is often a factor.
 People under emotional stress may unconsciously try to reduce tension by grinding the teeth at night (called “bruxing”).
 This creates abnormal wear and, subsequently, may interfere with alignment of the upper and lower teeth, resulting in bite problems.
 If stress is a contributor to the TMJ syndrome, professional counseling, as well as dental treatment, may be needed to correct the problems.

 Some people cope well with the problem just using the splint occasionally or just at night.
-Sometimes we must correct the bite through adjustments by reshaping the teeth by orthodontics, or by replacing bridges and dentures.
+Sometimes we must correct the bite through adjustments made by reshaping the teeth by orthodontics, or by replacing bridges and dentures.
 If all of these treatments fail, the final step may be some sort of surgical correction.
-This is a rarely-used treatment.
+This is a rarely used treatment.